yeslogic/prince-php-wrapper/README.md

 ```

 On Windows, be sure to specify the path to the `prince.exe` file located
-within the `Engine\bin` subfolder of the Prince installation.
+within the `engine\bin` subfolder of the Prince installation.

 Conversion methods
 ------------------